briandfoy/raku-chemistry-elements/README.md

 If you think you'll have big changes, create a GitHub issue and lets talk about it.

+I'm looking at a future feature that includes the ability to translate between languages and things like that.
+If you'd like to add a language file, drop it in _lib/Chemistry/Languages/_.
+Make the first line a comment that lists the language codes.
+See _lib/Chemistry/Languages/en.txt_ for example.

 ## Good luck!

 Enjoy,